-- See the discussion as a change proposal: The goal of the conversation should be a measure or concrete agreement.
-Speak openly about what you want, what solution you want to achieve and what you want to achieve.
-It shows that you are constructive and do not just want to get rid of frustration.
-"I would like to change the communication processes in my department so that we can work more customer-oriented.
-This requires that ... "
+- See the criticism interview as a change proposal: The goal of the discussion should be a measure or a concrete agreement.
+Talk openly about what you want, what solution you want and what you want to achieve.
+This shows that you think constructively and don't just want to get rid of frustration.
+“I want to change the communication processes in my department so that we can work more customer-oriented.
+For this it is necessary that ... ”

-- Be gentle, careful and kind, but say your opinion clearly and directly.
-Avoid plasticisers ("I actually wanted to").
-Stay factual: "I think that ..."
+- Be gentle, careful and kind, but be clear and straightforward.
+Avoid plasticizers (“I actually wanted”).
+Remain factual: "I think that ..."

-- Criticize the behavior or the thing and not the person of your supervisor: "In this case, you expected something impossible from me."
-Avoid all-inclusive phrases like, "You always expect too much from me!", Because that causes resistance
+- Criticize the behavior or the matter and not the person of your manager: "In this case you expected something impossible from me."
+Avoid general phrases such as: "You always expect too much from me!", Because this creates resistance

-- Give specific situations and examples: "In the current project, I do not have specific appointments, so I can not make realistic planning."
-The more concrete, the better!
+- Give specific situations and examples: "In the current project, I lack concrete appointments, so I cannot make realistic plans."
+The more specific, the better!

-- Never criticize your supervisor in the presence of third parties.
-The criticism then works much stronger and he can quickly get the impression that it is a "conspiracy".
-For some bosses, this is even lese majeste and you get to feel the consequences.
+- Never criticize your manager in the presence of third parties.
+The criticism then seems much stronger and he can quickly get the impression that it is a "conspiracy".
+For some bosses this is even an insult to majesty and you will feel the consequences.

-- Identify the consequences your boss's negative behavior has for you personally.
-Tell us what the consequences are for your work and what causes them to be emotionally charged: "I can not do my job in peace, if you transfer a new task to me every hour."
+- Show the consequences that the negative behavior of your boss has for you personally.
+Share the consequences of this for your work and what emotionally triggers your behavior: "I cannot do my work in peace if you assign me a new task every hour."

-- Ask your supervisor for help instead of attacking him: "I need your support for this important project."
+- Ask your manager for help instead of attacking him: "I need your support for this important project."

-- Avoid comparisons with other supervisors, as they can be offensive: "My former employer was much more sovereign in such a case."
+- Avoid comparisons with other superiors, as these can be offensive: "My former employer was much more confident in such a case."